gramster/gramster.github.io/content/post/unit-tests-that-dont-suck.md

 - Outer loop: write one or more failing acceptance tests for the feature that is about to be developed.
 These tests may take multiple checkins before they pass, and are excluded from CI until they are passing.
 Use stubs for dependencies that don’t yet exist; the stub will evolve as the desired API for that dependency emerges;
 - Inner loop: write one or more failing unit tests or integration tests for the class/method or other unit that is about to be written, then write the code to make that pass.
 All unit tests must be passing before checking in, and are run as part of CI.

 Reliable acceptance tests are often hard to write after the fact.
-Doing them upfront helps make sure we create testable software.
+Doing them upfront helps make sure we create software that can support automated testing.

 Acceptance tests ideally exercise the system end-to-end without directly calling internal code or making assumptions about implementation - so they go through user interface, public API, web service, etc. Even better is if these tests include the process by which the system is built and deployed.
 So if possible, you want a check in/merge to master to: